Skip to main content

 SymptomWhat to check

-Expo Go fails to load the packageUse a development build or bare app because custom native code is required.
+Expo Go fails to load the packageUse a development build or bare app because native code is required.

 Tags return ContactNotLinkedCall login(userId, email) before tags.